fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 - VIDEO: [The Green Revolution: Waging A War Against Hunger](https://www.youtube.com/watch?v=HucSCNQ01X4).
 This 10-minute video presents a solid introduction to the Green Revolution, but you'll notice it presents a quite rosy view of it---especially the way it mentions some significant downsides, but then abruptly dismisses them as "necessary".

 - VIDEO: [Green Revolution](https://www.youtube.com/watch?v=015HH9zbWHQ).
 A different take on the same topic.
-Obviously there is some overlap with the other video, but you'll see it's a really different way of presenting the "facts".
+Obviously there's a little overlap with the other video, but you'll see it's a really different way of presenting the "facts".
+This isn't the most energetic presentation, but it's very clear and concise.

 - SKIM: R. Douglas Hurt, _The Green Revolution in the Global South: Science, Politics, and Unintended Consequences_ (2020), 179--195 (Ch.
 7).
 This chapter is a conclusion of a book that looks at some of the unintended consequences of the Green Revolution in a global context.
 NEVERMIND THE DETAILS, but skim carefully enough to get a sense of how the Green Revolution played out a bit differently than scientists expected.